The Rat Fan Club

 by Debbie “The Rat Lady” Ducommun

 The best way to keep rats off your property is to remove any access to food or shelter.
-Rats are attracted to pet food and bird seed as well as garbage.
+Rats are attracted to pet food and bird seed as well as garbage and dog poop.
 Garbage and food should be stored in metal or heavy duty plastic containers.
-You need to seal any access to your house, even very small holes as young rats and mice can squeeze through any opening they can fit their head through.
+You need to seal any access to your house, even very small holes, as young rats and mice can squeeze through any opening they can fit their head through.

 If you need to remove rats from your home or business by killing them, please use snap traps, and do not use poison or glue traps which are inhumane.
 Snap traps kill instantly and so are more humane.